tusharchopra07/quotes-site/README.md

 - Fetches random quotes from the Quotable API 📚
 - Smooth animations for quote display 🎨
-- Color run animation in the background 🌈
+- Colourful Palates that follows MD3 Colour System 🌈
-- Toggle switch for light and dark modes 🌞🌙
+- Toggle switch for light and dark modes (in future) 🌞🌙
 - Responsive design for various screen sizes 📱💻

 ## Screenshots 📸